manv6/testerloop-terraform/README.md

 ## Description

+What's included:

-- Basic Lambda: Creates a VPC and all the relevant resources from scratch
+- basic_lambda: Creates a VPC and all the relevant resources from scratch
-- Existing VPC Lambda: Attaches to an already existing VPC
+- existing_vpc_lambda: Attaches to an already existing VPC
+- lambda_Dockerfile: Template to place in your test codebase
+- lambda handler.js: Template to place in your test codebase inside a 'lambda' directory as index.js

 # How to use